Header graphics: Explain that stuff

 Hydraulics in practice

 You can see hydraulics at work in this digger.
-When the driver pulls a handle, the digger's engine pumps fluid into the narrow pipes (shown in blue), forcing the hydraulic rams (shown in red) to extend.
+When the driver pulls a handle, the digger's engine pumps fluid into the narrow pipes and cables (shown in blue), forcing the hydraulic rams (shown in red) to extend.
 The rams look a bit like bicycle pumps working in reverse.
 If you put several rams together, you can make a digger's arm extend and move much like a person's—only with far greater force.
 The hydraulic rams are effectively the digger's muscles:

 Hydraulic rams on a digger